All Episodes

 And they're not even an advertiser anymore, folks.

-They're not even an advertiser.
+They're not even an advertise.

 It's amazing.

-I got up today, so you know, the usual feels like I've got a bit of congestion coming on right there.
+You know, the usual, it feels like I've got a bit of congestion coming on right there, the upper chest, the bronchial tubes heading into the throat.

-And I sent somebody out at what was it, 6:30 this morning here on the left coast for some Zycam, the spray stuff.
+And I sent somebody out at, what was it, 6.30 this morning here on the left coast for some Zycam, the spray stuff.

 It's gone.